 Living in South Korea

 Absolutely not!
 If you do not have a job before coming to Korea and you don’t speak Korean, we wouldn’t say it’s impossible to find a job, but almost.
-We had a few friends who struggle for at least a year before they could find a job.
-Both in international companies and simply because speaking Korean was not really required and thanks to their very specific skills.
+We had a few friends who struggled for at least a year before they could find a job.
+Both in international companies and simply because speaking Korean was not really required thanks to their very specific skills.

 For the rest, we would strongly advise against coming to Korea without a job and trying to find something while you are there.
-We wrote a full guide with practical advices on how to find a job here.

 gyeongbokgung 10

-Living abroad, no matter what, would always be a life changing experience.
+Living abroad, no matter what, would always be a life-changing experience.
 The only recommendation we have is to be open and flexible when moving to a new country.
-Nothing is perfect and sometimes the process can be a little painful, however you will never regret it.
+Nothing is perfect and sometimes the process can be a little painful, however, you will never regret it.
 At least this is our philosophy.

 We hope that you found this post useful.
 If you are considering moving to South Korea and you have other questions, feel free to leave a comment below or send us an email directly, you can find more information in the Contact Us section.